bitovi/testee/README.md

 > `testee tests/qunit.html`

 ## Command line testing

 The default browser is [PhantomJS](http://phantomjs.org/), just make sure you have it installed anywhere on your system.

-To run with a different local browser (e.g. Firefox) use:
+To run with different local browsers (e.g. Firefox and Safari) use:

-> `testee tests/qunit.html --browser firefox`
+> `testee tests/qunit.html --browsers firefox,safari`

+Or run multiple tests in multiple browsers:

+> `testee tests/unit.html tests/components.html --browsers firefox,safari`

-Note that the browser you are using for testing shouldn't be already running.
+Note that the browser you are using for testing shouldn't be already running (except for PhantomJS which can be started multiple times).

 ### Command line options